developertogo/jurassic-park/README.md

 # Jurassic Park - RESTful Rails API

 # Solution

+## Introduction

+The intend of this repo is to address the problem (assignment) described in [The Problem](#the-problem) section below.

+## Design and Development Strategy

-This repo addresses the task described in [The Problem](#the-problem) section below.
-It's based on the [Rails API Boilerplate](https://github.com/shftco/rails-api-boilerplate).
-Although, it includes more gems that is required for this project, it includes a great handling of the HTTP request, see [How to Works?](https://github.com/shftco/rails-api-boilerplate#how-to-works) section.
+The source code is based on the [Rails API Boilerplate](https://github.com/shftco/rails-api-boilerplate).
+Although, it includes more gems that is required for this project, it includes a great workflow handling of the HTTP request, see [How to Works?](https://github.com/shftco/rails-api-boilerplate#how-to-works) section.
 This _boilerplate_ is also a great starting point to expand the application with more features and functionalities later.

+## Business Assumptions

+Some [requirements](#business-requirements) which were not mentioned in the assignment are addressed below.
+The code can be easily refactored if the requirements changes.

+* Use UUID for record IDs in order to avoid vulnerability attacks
+* A cage has a unique tag name and location
+* A cage max capacity cannot be changed, it can only be set on create
+* The max capacity of a cage is set to 100 for validation purposes.
+It's a constant variable and can easily make it configurable if it needs to
+* The max capacity lowest value is 1
+* A dinosaur name is unique

 ## Requirement